-You may have had no intention of driving in a dangerous manner but due to the speed you were travelling, or an action you have taken which has placed the public at risk, the Courts may deem it so.
+You may have had no intention of driving in a dangerous manner but due to the speed you were travelling, or an action you have taken which has placed the public at risk, the courts may deem it so.

-Circumstances of Aggravation
+Circumstances of aggravation

 If you are charged with dangerous driving the maximum penalty is 3 years imprisonment.
 However, if there are elements of aggravation the term of imprisonment is increased to a maximum of 5 years.
 Circumstances of aggravation include being affected by alcohol or drugs; excessively speeding; taking part in a street race; or have been previously convicted of this offence prior.
-If you have been previously convicted and were affected by an intoxicating substance at the time of the offence, or have been twice previously convicted, then the Courts must order a term of imprisonment.
+If you have been previously convicted and were affected by an intoxicating substance at the time of the offence, or have been twice previously convicted, then the courts must order a term of imprisonment.

 Excessively speeding means operating a vehicle at a speed of more than 40km/hr over the speed limit, and is defined in the Transport Operations (Road Use Management) Act 1995.
 A street race is defined in section 85 of the Transport Operations (Road Use Management) Act 1995, and includes single vehicle speed trials.

-If you kill someone while driving, you may not be not be charged with manslaughter, or murder, but under the dangerous driving provisions of S328A (4) of the Criminal Code 1899.
+If you kill someone while driving, you may not be not be charged with manslaughter, or murder, but under the dangerous driving provisions of Section 328A (4) of the Criminal Code 1899.
 If you are charged with causing death, or grievous bodily harm, due to the dangerous operation of a motor vehicle, the courts do not have to prove that your driving was the sole cause of the death or injury, but merely that is was a substantial or significant cause.
 The penalty is a term of imprisonment for 10 years.
 This is increased to 14 years if at the time of the offence you were affected by an intoxicating substance, were excessively speeding, taking part in a street race, or if you leave the scene of an accident reasonably knowing that someone has been killed or injured.

-Indictable or Summary Offence
+Indictable or summary offence

 The offences relating to dangerous operation of a motor vehicle are all indictable in nature.
 However, if there are no aggravating circumstances the matter can be dealt with in the Magistrates Court.
 If there are aggravated circumstances, or death or grievous bodily harm caused, then the matter is strictly indictable and will be transferred to the District Court at the Committal Hearing.